-Want to learn how to use Prime Day data for the holidays?
+Learn how to use your Prime Day data to prep ahead for the holiday season

-Because it occurs just a little more than a month before Black Friday, your Amazon Prime Day sales can offer some valuable insights for the rest of the holiday season!
+So, what does this mean?
+Your Amazon Prime Day sales can offer some valuable performance insights for the upcoming holiday season!

-Let’s look at a few ways you can use this year’s Amazon Prime Day sales data to increase sales throughout the rest of the holiday season.
+Let’s look at several ways you can (and should) use this year’s Prime Day sales data to increase conversions throughout the rest of the year.

-If you’ve ruled out product count as a factor, evaluate your campaign spend in the lead up to and throughout Prime Day.
-Were any of your campaigns limited by their budgets?
-Running out of budget prevents ads from running – which majorly impacts otherwise successful campaigns
+If you’ve already ruled out product count as a factor, evaluate how your campaign spend performed leading up to and during this year’s Prime Day sales event.
+Were any of your campaigns limited by budget?
+Running out of budget prevents ads from showing, which majorly impacts otherwise successful campaigns.

-You should already be planning for an increase in spend on and around Prime Day, but don’t be jarred by the higher price tag!
-Ad dollars that when invested that drive additional sales and profit are ad dollars well-spent.
+Consider setting spend uncapped during these high-volume periods.
+You should already be planning to increase spend during Prime Day, but don’t be jarred by the higher price tag!
+Ad dollars that drive additional sales and profit are ad dollars well-spent.
 This type of profit-driven budget is the most effective way to manage your spend during high-volume periods, so consider leaving spend uncapped as long as the campaigns continue to efficiently drive profit.

 First, take a high-level look at your campaigns and ad groups.
 Did any fail to drive traffic and generate sales?